jskov/openapi-jaxrs-client/README.md

 However, the intention is that the generated code covers the real-world needs I see at work.
 And that the generated code can "round trip" via OpenApi to second-hand clients.

+## Still in development

+This project is still in development, not suitable for use by anyone.

 ## Configuration

+The code generation is configured via property settings.

 ### Generator options